lukes/nanook/README.md

 account.pay(to: recipient_account_id, amount: 0.2, id: unique_id)
 ```

-The `id` needs to be unique per payment, and serves an important purpose; it allows you to make this call multiple times with the same `id` and be reassured that you will only ever send that nano payment once.
+The `id` can be any string and needs to be unique per payment.
+It serves an important purpose; it allows you to make this call multiple times with the same `id` and be reassured that you will only ever send that nano payment once.
 From the [Nano RPC](https://github.com/nanocurrency/raiblocks/wiki/RPC-protocol#account-create):

 > You can (and should) specify a unique id for each spend to provide idempotency.
 That means that if you [make the payment call] two times with the same id, the second request won't send any additional Nano.